 ✅ Resist the temptation to go fast.
 Instead, focus on a maximal abdominal contraction on each rep.

 This one narrowly beat out the stability ball crunch.
-The roll-out ranked at or near the top for lower and upper abs in study 4 with a Power Wheel as well as in EMG study 6 with a Swiss ball.
-And it provides some variety from the previous crunching movements, working your deltoids, serratus, and back with your abs.
+The roll-out ranked at or near the top for lower and upper abs in study 4 (performed with a Power Wheel) as well as in EMG study 6 (performed with a Swiss ball).
+And it provides some variety from the previous crunching movements, working your deltoids, serratus, and back with your abdominals.

 ✅ You can do this with various equipment: a roller, an exercise ball, a weighted barbell.
 Whichever you use, kneel down, grab the “roller,” extend so your torso is parallel to and just above the floor (roll-out), and return to the starting position (roll-in).
 Shorten your reps when you grow fatigued, or if you’re not yet strong enough to do fully extended reps.